se-edu/learningresources/contents/testing/integration-testing.md

 ## What is integration testing?

 Integration testing is a part of software testing where individual parts of your application are combined and tested as a group.
 This usually happens after the [<tooltip content="Testing of individual module units within a system">unit testing stage</tooltip>](https://www.guru99.com/unit-testing-guide.html) and before the [<tooltip content="Evaluation of the software against requirements gathered from users and system specifications">system testing stage</tooltip>](https://www.guru99.com/system-testing.html).
-Integration testing combines individual tested modules as a group and aims to discover faults related to the interaction between these modules.
+Integration testing combines individually tested modules as a group and aims to discover faults related to the interactions between these modules.

+Let's look at an example to better understand what these means.
 Suppose that you have built an online food ordering system and the architecture diagram of your application is shown as follows:

 <center>